 In an Oscar-nominated performance, Reese Witherspoon plays Cheryl Strayed, a woman who had been a desperate junky, but got her life together and hiked the Pacific Crest Trail, writing about her experience in a memoir titled "Strayed."

 Early on during her hike, somewhere between the town of Mojave and Kennedy Meadows, she sees and hears a rattlesnake rattling on the trail.
 It startles her, but she keeps calm and remains still and slowly walks around it, then runs away as fast as she can.
-I was surprised to see this behavior in a movie because it is so unexpected to see someone do exactly what you should do when you encounter a rattlesnake in the middle of a trail (except for the running - since a rattlesnake is not able to race after you.)
-A wise choice like this regarding a snake is not what we see in 99% of movies that show one, as you can see in nearly all of the other films on my list, because it doesn't have enough "action."
-Why have the protagonist avoid a problem when you can show them violently obliterate it.
-I don't think Strayed wrote about seeing a rattlesnake in her memoir, but she did mention a few times that she was afraid she might see one, so this scene was probably meant to show that she encountered and overcame one of her fears on her journey.
-(For any of us who have encountered many rattlesnakes on many trails, it seems rather insignificant, and certainly not nearly as impressive as the rest of her journey.)
+I was surprised to see this behavior in a movie because it is so unexpected to see someone do exactly what you should do when you encounter a rattlesnake in the middle of a trail (except for the running - a rattlesnake is not able to race after you so.)
+Such an undramatic event doesn't have enough "action" for a movie.
+Why have the protagonist avoid a problem when you can show them violently obliterate it?

 The snake used in the movie is apparently an Eastern Diamond-backed Rattlesnake which is not found in California.
-I thought it was a Mojave Rattlesnake that might be found on that part of the trail, but I've been convinced otherwise.
-We never see Reese Witherspoon in a shot with the snake so the legs and feet and back we are probably someone else standing in for her.
+I thought it might be a Mojave Rattlesnake, which could possibly be found on that part of the trail, but I've been convinced otherwise.
+We never see Reese Witherspoon in a shot with the snake so the legs and feet and back we are on screen might be those of a stand-in.